Table Tennis (Ping Pong) Basics: Getting Started With Paddle Sports

 4.3 Tips for a consistent and effective serve

-1. Maintain a grip on the paddle to ensure better control and flexibility in your wrist movement.
+1. Maintain a relaxed grip on the paddle to ensure better control and flexibility in your wrist movement.

 2. Focus on good ball placement to make it harder for your opponent to return the serve.
 Aim for the corners or the transition points on the table.